 - Agree to and accept that their mobile device access to Boise State managed networks may be monitored in order to identify unusual usage patterns and/or suspicious or malicious activity.

-- Immediately report to the Chief Information Security Officer any incident or suspected incidents of unauthorized data access, data or device loss, and/or disclosure of system resources as it relates to their mobile devices.
+- Immediately report to the Help Desk any incident or suspected incidents of unauthorized data access, data or device loss, and/or disclosure of system resources as it relates to their mobile devices.

 Employees using mobile devices, software, and/or related components to access University data MUST NOT:

 - Store mobile passwords and/or other confidential or sensitive data on an unencrypted mobile device.
 See Data Classification Standard.